ppaquay/RepData_PeerAssessment1/PA1_template.md

 ```

-The activity pattern on weekday days shows more variation (higher max value and higher Q3 - Q1) and lower mean and median.
-This allow me to conclude that the dispersion in the activity pattern on weekday days is more pronounced than on weekend days which tend to be more uniform.
+The activity pattern on weekdays shows more variation (higher max value and lower Q3 - Q1) and lower mean and median.
+This allow me to conclude that the dispersion in the activity pattern on weekdays is more pronounced than on weekend days which tend to be more uniform.